hlship/factorio-qol-mod/README.md

 to store the old belts where they can be upcycled, rather than building new belts entirely.

 The manual upgrade process is:
-- decide how many of the item you want to product (usually, one or two stacks)
+- decide how many of the item you want to produce (usually, one or two stacks)
 - figure out how many items per stack
 - use the circuit network to disable the inserter if the container already has that many
 - upgrade the container to a logistics storage container
 - view the container, set its filter to what the assembler produces, and remove the inventory limit bar

-This mod simply automates this activity; you drop of logistics storage container chest over an existing chest, and the mod will do the above steps for you, and provide a little feedback when it works.
+This mod simply automates this activity; you drop a logistics storage container chest over any existing chest, and the mod will do the above steps for you, and provide a little feedback when it works.

 Note: if the inserter has any red or green wire attachments, then the mod will _not_ introduce a limit.
 It will still set the item filter on the container.